Radio Resource Management for Cellular-Connected UAV: A Learning Approach: The Proposed DRL-Aided Algorithm

-To derive a flexible solution which can solve the proposed optimization problem (P2) in a dynamic RBP and time-varying small-scale fading scenario, both the D3QN and the DDPG networks in the proposed hybrid D3QN-DDPG algorithm are trained interactively.
-Specifically, the D3QN network maps the outer state and the RB selection into Q-values, while the actor of DDPG agent transforms the inner state into beamforming vector and the critic of DDPG network evaluates the corresponding Q values.
+To derive a flexible solution solving (P2) in a dynamic RBP and time-varying small-scale fading scenario, both D3QN and TD3 networks in the proposed hybrid D3QN-TD3 algorithm are trained interactively.
+Specifically, the D3QN network maps the outer state and the RB selection into Q values\footnote{The Q value $Q_{\pi}(s,a)$, i.e., state-action value, derives the discounted accumulated-rewards and reflects the long-term return after executing action $a$ over state $s$ following current action selection policy $\pi$, which is the typical metric to be maximized within DRL regime \cite{wang2016dueling, lillicrap2015continuous}.}, while the actor of TD3 agent transforms the inner state to beamforming vector and the critic of TD3 network evaluates the corresponding Q values.